JamesLinus/generic-recognizer/README.md

 ### Generating a recognizer

-The `-g` option can be used to generate a recognizer program in the C programming language.
+The `-g` option can be used to generate a recursive descent recognizer program in the C programming language.
 The recognizer is emitted to stdout by default (this can be changed with the `-o` option).

 For example, the following generates a recognizer for the above JSON grammar: